wangyufei1989/MRST-HYD/README.md

 **Quick start**

 * Go to the folder 'MRST-HYD/benchmarks and examples/benchmark_against_Geoxim/'
-* Run the Matlab script 'benchmark_against_geoxim.m
+* Open the Matlab script 'benchmark_against_geoxim.m'
+* Clic on run

+Or in command window

+* cd 'MRST-HYD/benchmarks and examples/benchmark_against_Geoxim/'
+* benchmark_against_geoxim

 Optional
 *  Modify the parameters in the 'benchmark_against_geoxim.m'